numba/numba/docs/source/user/parallel.rst

 perform other optimizations on (part of) a function.
 At the moment, this feature only works on CPUs.

-Some operations inside a user defined function, e.g., adding a scalar value to an array, are known to have parallel semantics.
+Some operations inside a user defined function, e.g. adding a scalar value to an array, are known to have parallel semantics.
 A user program may contain many such operations and while each operation could be parallelized individually, such an approach often has lackluster performance due to poor